delvtech/agent0/lib/agent0/README.md

 > If you want the ability to PR new agent policies into our repo then we recommend you make a fork of the delvtech/agent0 repo.
 > ([repo link](https://github.com/delvtech/agent0), [GitHub fork instructions](https://docs.github.com/en/get-started/quickstart/fork-a-repo?tool=webui&platform=mac)).

 1.2.
 Run the agent0 tests to verify that everything installed correctly by executing `python -m pytest` from the repository root.
 Make sure you have enabled the correct Python environment, and installed the `requirements-dev.txt` file first.

 ## Interactive Hyperdrive

+Interactive Hyperdrive also requires the user to install [Foundry](https://book.getfoundry.sh/getting-started/installation), which we use to run the Anvil local testnet node, as well as [docker](https://docs.docker.com/engine/install/) for hosting the node and a database.

-You can run Interactive Hyperdrive directly once the libraries are installed.
+With these tools installed, you can run Interactive Hyperdrive directly.
 See our [example script](https://github.com/delvtech/agent0/blob/main/lib/agent0/examples/interactive_hyperdrive_example.py) to get started.

 If you wish to deploy autonomous bots (for example, to execute trading policies in a continuous loop), then follow the remaining steps:

 ## Step 2: Set your configuration